-If you want to learn all the required technical concepts – Excel, accounting, valuation, financial modeling, and LBO modeling – from the ground up, your best bet is our Excel & Fundamentals course, which includes several private equity and growth equity case studies:
+If you want to learn all the required technical concepts – Excel, accounting, valuation, financial modeling, and LBO modeling – from the ground up, your best bet is our BIWS Premium package, which includes several LBO and 3-statement modeling case studies:

-If you want to review the concepts and quickly test yourself before interviews, our IB Interview Guide includes a 120-page guide to LBO models and 4 practice LBO case studies:
+If you want to review the concepts and quickly test yourself before interviews, our IB Interview Guide includes a 120-page guide to LBO models and shorter/simpler LBO case studies:

 IB Interview Guide

 Land investment banking offers with 578+ pages of detailed tutorials, templates and sample answers, quizzes, and 17 Excel-based case studies.learn more

 Finally, if you have more experience, already know the fundamentals, and want complex case studies and practice models, the Advanced Financial Modeling course has an advanced LBO model and a take-home private case study example.

 If you do not have the skills and work experience mentioned above, your best bet is to gain transaction experience in corporate development at a normal company or in M&A at a Big 4 firm and use that to move in.

 Or, join a PE firm’s portfolio company, work on the operational side, and eventually move to the firm itself.

 Do not bother with non-deal-related jobs such as equity research, or back or middle office roles.

 The CFA is the only certification that means anything at all in PE; it is marginally helpful, but it plays a small role next to everything above.